-The Great Lakes Center is an institute of researchers and educators at SUNY Buffalo State dedicated to investigating the ecology of the Great Lakes and their tributaries.
+The Great Lakes Center is an institute of researchers and educators at SUNY Buffalo State University dedicated to investigating the ecology of the Great Lakes and their tributaries.
 Many of our staff are full time research scientists or technicians while two are also professors with the Biology department.
 In addition to lab facilities on the main campus, the GLC also has a field station on the waterfront and a fleet of boats to conduct our field studies.
-The center offers Master of Arts and Master of Science degrees in Great Lakes Ecosystem Science.
+The center offers Master of Arts and Master of Science degrees in Great Lakes Environmental Science.

 The Great Lakes Center's mission is to improve the quality of the environment by providing the best possible science to decision-makers concerned with the health and sustainability of resources, with a primary focus within the Great Lakes and their watersheds.
 This is accomplished through high quality research, informed and current graduate and undergraduate education, and dissemination of information to the public through outreach.